majoferenc/demo-cicd-automation-app/README.md

 ## Access Argo Workflow UI

+The Argo Workflow UI can be accessed in two possible ways:

-You can create the `NodePort` service to make the Argo Workflow UI available permanently on your machine by applying the configuration file:
+Either you can create the `NodePort` service to make the Argo Workflow UI available permanently on your machine by applying the configuration file:

     `kubectl create -f .argo/argo-nodeport-svc.yaml`